marcus-downing/efunctions/README.md

 . /etc/init.d/functions.sh
 ```

-Note that `bash` is quite forgiving with how source files are includes, while simpler shells like `dash` can be more restrictive.
+Note that `bash` is quite forgiving with how source files are included, while simpler shells like `dash` can be more restrictive.

 If you want to gain access to the colour code variables, use: